openpnp/openpnp/Setup-and-Calibration:-Feeders.md

   See [[SchultzFeeder-and-SlotSchultzFeeder]]'s page for more information and help.

+* **Rapid Feeder**: An automatic feeder that does not require mechanical indexing, saving space.
+Produced by Deltaprintr.

+  See [[Rapid-Feeder]]'s page for more information and help.

 ## Adding a Feeder
 Let's add a Strip Feeder to the machine so that we can test the feeder system.